statamic/docs/content/collections/docs/navigation.md

 </figure>

-Each Nav is a [Structure](/structures) that will allow you to drag and drop items to create a navigation on the front-end of your site.
+Each Nav is a [Structure](/structures) that will allow you to rearrange items though drag and drop.

-- You can reference entries, enter hardcoded URLs (internal or external), or enter simple text blocks (that can be used as section headers for dropdown navs, for example).
+- You can **reference** entries, enter hardcoded URLs (internal or external), or enter simple text blocks (that can be used as section headers for dropdown navs, for example).
-- You can select which collections' entries will available to choose from.
+- You can **choose** which collections' entries will available to choose from.
-- Any referenced entries will use the URLs defined by the collection, regardless of the position in the Structure.
+- Any referenced entries will use the URLs **defined by the collection**, regardless of the position in the Structure.
-- You can place the same entry multiple times.
+- You can place the same entry **multiple** times.
+Two times, three times, four times, even six times are all possible numbers of times you can place something.

 ## File Overview

 Navs are stored in `content/navigation`.
-Each gets its own YAML file and its handle is its filename.
+Each gets its own YAML file whose handle matches its filename.

 ``` files
 content/